Synonyms: My Princess

 I hope that others can come to appreciate this marvel of a series that I have come to love.
 Either that, or I'm just crazy.
 Nevertheless, I hope other anime lovers out there will come to see this show the way I see it: Beautiful, dramatic, and addicting. read more

 Madoka is basically the spiritual successor to Mai Hime.
-They are both deconstructions of the Mahou Shoujo genre.
+They are both dark subversions of the Mahou Shoujo genre.

 Both give the magical girl genre a dark twist, they are great shows for anyone interested in a good plot, not just mahou shoujou fans.
 Both have soundtracks arranged by the brilliant Yuki Kajiura, whose haunting melodies make the battle scenes even more epic.